jonwang22/BuildDeployUsingCLI/README.md

           }
       }
       ```
+    * Here is some info on Formatting Jenkinsfile. https://www.jenkins.io/doc/book/pipeline/syntax/

 14. Make sure you push your changes to your Jenkinsfile to github.
 15. Check AWS Console Elastic Beanstalk to check if your environment is up and your domain is hosting your application.